The challenges of military resettlementJanuary 30, 2019

 The struggles to access civilian employment faced by those who have served their country with dedication and hard work seems unfair.
 Veterans are likely to have strong leadership skills, be resilient and capable of working efficiently in a stressful environment.
 By the very nature of their military service, they are often loyal and have a strong work ethic, even though some of them have to perform their job with limitations as a result of their injuries.
 Veterans should be highly regarded by civilian employers as their skill set could make a significant contribution to any organisation.

-Cristiana Mitrofan is a paralegal in the Military Claims team at Bolt Burdon Kemp.
-If you or a loved one has suffered an injury or you are concerned about treatment received, contact Cristiana free of charge and in confidence on 020 7288 4867 or at email@example.com.
+If you or a loved one has suffered an injury or you are concerned about treatment received, contact us free of charge and in confidence on 020 7288 4800 or at firstname.lastname@example.org.
 Alternatively, complete this form and one of the solicitors in the Military Claims team will contact you.
 Find out more about the Military Claims team.